 As far as SQL Monitoring goes, Lepide SQL Server Auditing is a program that is highly recommended for administrators looking to stay protected against external threats.
 To view pricing options for Lepide SQL Server Auditing you need to contact the sales team.
-However, there is also a demo version which you can download.
+However, there is also a demo version that you can download.

 ManageEngine Free SQL Health Monitor is a tool that provides a premium yet affordable SQL Monitoring experience.
 With ManageEngine Free SQL Health Monitor you can monitor all versions of MS SQL including MS 2012 and MS SQL 2014.
 In other words, if you’re using SQL servers then this a tool you should definitely consider deploying.

 The user interface delivers the high-level production value that one would expect from a ManageEngine product.
-There is a clear dashboard where you can monitor the key metrics of your MS SQL servers with information such as CPU, memory, and disk space utilization being displayed.
+There is a clear performance monitoring dashboard where you can monitor the key metrics of your MS SQL servers with information such as CPU, memory, and disk space utilization being displayed.
 This provides you with a centralized location where you can take a magnifying glass to your MS SQL servers.

 On the other hand, the SQL server monitoring abilities of this product allow you to view data on the log files used, active transaction data, transactions per second, and log cache hit radio.
 This is a healthy mix that allows you to look below the surface to solve problems.
 This is added by being able to set warning thresholds based on metrics like disk space, memory, and CPU.

-In terms of setup, ManageEngine Free SQL Health Monitor is very easy to set up.
+In terms of setup, ManageEngine Free SQL Health Monitor is straightforward to set up.
 You can even autodiscover SQL servers throughout your network.
 This is massive because it means you don’t have to waste time adding servers manually.
 This means less time configuring and more time monitoring.
 You can download ManageEngine Free SQL Health Monitor for free.

 SpiceWorks is another well-known name in the network monitoring space, and SpiceWorks SQL Server Monitoring is a platform that showcases this company’s prowess in creating infrastructure monitoring products.
 With Spiceworks SQL Server Monitoring you can check the health of your servers minute by minute on SQL databases from SQL Server 2005 and up.

-Customizable charts and graphs are an area where SpiceWorks really excels.
+Customizable charts and graphs are an area where SpiceWorks excels.
 You can create charts that change the perspective you take of your servers.
 For example, you can select or deselect metrics such as IO Bytes/sec, Disk Queue Length, CPU Queue Length, and Processes Blocked.
-The result is the ability to analyse your server performance in different ways.
+The result is the ability to analyze your server performance in different ways.

 SpiceWorks SQL Server Monitoring is a product that is great for smaller organizations looking to make their way into SQL monitoring on a budget.
 The best part about this product is that it is completely free.